privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 message SelectWinningAdResponse {
   // Unencrypted response.
   message SelectWinningAdRawResponse {
     // The ad that will be rendered on the end user's device.
-This url is
-    // validated on the client side to ensure that it actually belongs to
-    // Custom Audience (a.k.a Interest Group).
     // Note: This could be an int32 instead given an ad can be uniquely identified
     // by the Buyer.
 In that case, the device would keep the mapping of the ad
     // identifier to ad_render_url.